-3 FUNCTIONAL AND PRESENTATION CURRENCY
+3 FUNCTIONAL AND PRESENTATION CURRENY

 The presentation currency of the consolidated financial statements is the United Arab Emirates Dirham (AED).
 The functional currency for a significant proportion of the Group's assets, liabilities, income and expenses is also AED.
-However, certain subsidiaries have functional currencies other than AED and the AED is the presentation currency.
+However, certain subsidiaries have functional currencies other than AED and AED is their presentation currency.